Indre-V/bee-aware/README.md

 Welcome to pollinator awareness website.

-This page offers free information to help you understand more about our many pollinators and what you can do to support them, along with details about our activities and campaigns.
-This website targets environmentally conscious individuals who are looking to educate themselves about the pollinators.
+Our website offers information about pollinators, how to restore wildlife, provide individuals with the tools they need to protect the environment, and build an inclusive community that values the environment.
+This website targets environmentally conscious individuals who are looking to educate themselves.

 Users can subscribe to newsletter and contact campaign managers directly.